 Wrongful death claims are civil claims, and therefore may be filed even if a criminal case is being pursued on the same facts.
 However, it’s best to consult an attorney first to see how a criminal case may affect your Wrongful Death claim.

-Maine Survival Act claims
+Maine Survival Act Claims

-Maine’s survival statue provides another remedy for loved ones of the deceased.
+Maine’s survival statue provides another remedy for the loved ones of the deceased.
 The statute provides that a cause of action possessed by the decedent at the time of death may be pursued by the decedent’s estate.
 This means that if the deceased had no claim at the time of death, then the survival statute will not apply.

 Like wrongful death claims, survival claims must also be brought in the name of the Personal Representative, and any damages recovered are given to the estate to be divided between the proper beneficiaries.